cjratcliff/ml-compiled/docs/entropy.rst

 VC dimension
 --------------
-Vapnik–Chervonenkis dimension is a measure of `capacity <https://ml-compiled.readthedocs.io/en/latest/entropy.html#capacity>`_.
+Vapnik–Chervonenkis dimension is a measure of the `capacity <https://ml-compiled.readthedocs.io/en/latest/entropy.html#capacity>`_ of a model.